Luminance Pricing 2026: What It Costs and What to Expect

 Contract volume

 Enterprise pricing often scales with the number of contracts processed.
-High-volume organizations (10,000+ contracts/year) may negotiate volume-based pricing.
+High-volume organizations may be able to negotiate volume-based rather than per-user pricing - ask which model you are being quoted under.

 Implementation and training